The rainbow trout is an extremely popular species that is found all over the world and targeted by millions of anglers.

 In contrast, a lake with poorer conditions somewhere in Europe might harbor rainbows with an average size of 2lb.

-Given this species’ sizeable global distribution, it is but natural that its average size will vary significantly from country to country and water to water!
+Given this species’ sizeable global distribution, it is natural that its average size will vary significantly from country to country and water to water!

 What Is the Biggest Rainbow Trout Ever Caught?